 Full Frontal Feminism.

-1. She curses ALL THE TIME.
-Let it be known that I HATE cursing.
-It makes a person sound like an immature moron who’s got a seven-word vocabulary; i.e., Valenti sounds as such.
+1. She curses all the time.
+Let it be known that I really find cursing to just be unnecessary most of the time.
 I understand that on the first page, she uses the “the worst words you can call both women and men mean ‘girl’” exercise, so there’s a purpose to cursing there, but in other places, she’s just using bad words to be annoying.

 For example, “We should be able to wear whatever the f**k we want without fear of rape” (66).
 Of course!
 I completely agree!
-But I find myself completely not taking her seriously because she comes across as an uneducated idiot when she uses bad words like this.
+But I find myself completely not taking her seriously because she comes across as ineloquent when she uses bad words like this.
 If she had just left out the bad word, I would respect her and her idea so much more.

 4. The entire book sounds like an overlong blog post.
 It’s informal, she curses, she jokes too much, and it devalues and delegitimatizes all of the concepts in the book.
 She makes serious concepts like equal pay for equal work and rape seem like jokes.
 For example, she uses the term “a*s-raped” (96) instead of saying “sodomized” or some other, more respectful term for the victims of such an act, which makes it a joke, something not taken seriously.